lmcluskie/dash-cricket/README.md

 ### Data preparation process:

 * HTML extracted from the appropriately filtered cricinfo leaderboard page is parsed to provide a dictionary of cricinfo_id:player_name pairs, which is saved as a json.
-* Iterate through the cricinfo_id's in this dictionary to download the innings list table available on each players cricinfo page as a dataframe, these are stored as pkl's as each is downloaded.
+* Cricinfo_id's in this dictionary are iterated through to download the innings list table available on each players cricinfo page as a dataframe, these are stored as pkl's as each is downloaded.

-These dataframes are used to do the following for each player individually, and for the 200 players in aggregate:
+This data is used to do the following for each player individually, and for the 200 players in aggregate:

 * Rolling averages, average by opposition, and style of dismissal proportions are calculated.
 * Dismissals are viewed as observed events for the purpose of performing survival analysis.
 An event table is made showing how many innings were ongoing and how many dismissals or censored events (not outs) occurred at each score.